 This is where Jakob’s Law comes in, which states that users spend most of their time on other sites besides yours.
-As such, they will expect your site to work like other sites do.
+As such, they will expect your site to work the way other sites do.

 Think about when you’re on mobile.
 Where do you expect the navigation menu to be?
 What about hyperlinks to other websites, what color do you expect them to be?

-If you wanted to find the address or phone number to a business while on their website, where do you typically rely for it to be?
+If you wanted to find the address or phone number to a business while on their website, where do you typically expect it to be?

 On the page above we have a few issues: